 Hyunwoo Gu

-I study how the brain makes sense of the world, combining experimental and computational approaches.
-My research goal is to decipher how our beliefs and goals shape our perception and action.
-To this end, I use psychophysics, eye-tracking, neuroimaging, and network models.
+I study how the brain makes sense of the world.
+My research goal is to decipher how our beliefs and goals shape perception and action.
+To this end, I combine experimental approach (psychophysics, eye-tracking, and neuroimaging) with computational methodologies (state-space models, neural networks, and probability theory).

-I am a Ph.D. candidate at Stanford University, working with Justin Gardner.
-Previously, I completed my Master's degree working with Sang-Hun Lee and Sukbin Lim, focusing on how the intrinsic attractor dynamics of human brain constrain decision-making and working memory.
+I am currently a Ph.D. candidate at Stanford University, working with Justin Gardner.
+Previously, I completed my Master's degree working with Sang-Hun Lee and Sukbin Lim, focusing on how intrinsic attractor dynamics in the human brain constrain decision-making and working memory.
 Before that, I studied Psychology, Statistics, and Biological Sciences at Seoul National University.